DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters/parameters-overview.md

 * **Type**
 	Specifies the parameter's value type.
 A value editor for the specified type is displayed in Print Preview.
 * **Default value**
 	Specifies the parameter's **Value**.
-When users change a parameter's value in Print Preview, they can press **Reset** to return to the default value.
+When you change a parameter's value in Print Preview, you can press **Reset** to return to the default value.

 	![](../../../../../images/eurd-win-parameters-reset-parameter-value.png)

 * **Expression**
-	Specifies an expression that defines the parameter's value based on specific conditions.
+	Specifies an [expression](../../use-expressions.md) that defines the parameter's value based on specific conditions.
 Click the **Expression** property's ellipsis button and construct an expression in the invoked **Expression Editor**.

 	![](../../../../../images/eurd-win-parameters-construct-expression.png)